ajan91/PyBer_Analysis/README.md

 Deliverable 1 Requirements

-1​The total number of rides for each city type is retrieved.
-(5 pt) 2​The total number of drivers for each city type is retrieved.
-(5 pt) 3​The sum of the fares for each city type is retrieved.
-(5 pt) 4​The average fare per ride for each city type is calculated.
-(5 pt) 5​The average fare per driver for each city type is calculated.
-(5 pt) 6​A PyBer summary DataFrame is created.
+    1. The total number of rides for each city type is retrieved.
 (5 pt)
+    2. The total number of drivers for each city type is retrieved.
+(5 pt)
+    3. The sum of the fares for each city type is retrieved.
+(5 pt)
+    4. The average fare per ride for each city type is calculated.
+(5 pt)
+    5. The average fare per driver for each city type is calculated.
+(5 pt)
+    6. A PyBer summary DataFrame is created.
+(5 pt)
-7​The PyBer summary DataFrame is formatted as shown in the example.
+    7. The PyBer summary DataFrame is formatted as shown in the example.
 (5 pt)